MHKiT-Software/MHKiT/README.md

   - **NOTE:** MAC/LINUX skip to Step 3, Python is already installed and added to path

 ### Step 2.
 Add Python to System Path
-  - Windows: Modify the PATH in environmental variables to include: C:\PYTHON27;C:\PYTHON27\Scripts ([more info here](http://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-7))
+  - Windows: Modify the PATH in environmental variables to include: C:\PYTHON;C:\PYTHON\Scripts ([more info here](http://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-7))
   - **NOTE:** Anaconda skip to Step 3,  Python is already added to path
   - **NOTE:** MAC/LINUX skip to Step 3, Python is already added to path